Areas of Clinical Emphasis

 - Neuropsychological Assessment

 What to Expect if We Work Together

 Life happens… and sometimes it hurts.
 Struggle is a natural part of the course of our life experience.
 Yet, sometimes struggle can affect our relationships, our behavior, our jobs/work, and our goals.
 And, it can affect our overall wellbeing.
 You may find that you feel sad, overwhelmed, anxious, distressed, tired, or hopeless.
 In these cases, it can be helpful to work alongside a professional therapist to navigate the path forward.
 When I work alongside you, my approach is to build an authentic relationship that centers who you are and how you see the world (culturally responsive care).
-I work alongside you to explore your relevant past and to place your past in the here-and-now context of your present.
-In addition, I help build strategies to confront and eventually conquer the (internal) struggle.
+In addition, we will explore your relevant past and place your past in the here-and-now context of your present.
+I will also help you build strategies to confront and eventually conquer the (internal) struggle.
 My techniques are evidence-based, rooted in interpersonal and cognitive-behavioral principles of psychology.